Have you ever read a message that simply said, “SMDH”?

 “How often they rebelled against him in the wilderness and grieved him in the desert!”

+The people complained.
+They doubted.
 They forgot His miracles.

 If we could use modern language, we might imagine heaven whispering, “SMDH.”